helena-spawn/reed-demo/README.md

 ![](./doc/images/emptyGlobe.png)

 ## The sun
-The `sun` object then basically is just a curve and an attractor positioned on the curve at time t and implements an attract function that takes the end of a branch (in the form of a vector) and a t, range 0 to 1 to get s specific location on the curve.
+The `sun` object then basically is just a curve and an attractor positioned on the curve at time `t` and implements an attract function that takes the end of a branch (in the form of a vector) and a `t`, range 0 to 1 to get a specific location on the curve.

     attract = (branchEnd: P5.Vector, t: number): P5.Vector =>
     {